CORE-IQ/core-iq-demo/README.md

 The application is static and loads JSON data client-side, so it can be embedded in other pages (for example, within a HubSpot iframe).

+Animations rely on simple CSS transitions, so no external libraries such as AOS are required.

 ## Requirements
 This project requires **Node.js** and **npm** to run the automated tests.